 Use the study sheet to help you review Lesson 1.
-You can go over each question in class or ask your students to work the entire sheet on their own and then check their work.
-Tell your students that every question on the test will come from the study sheet which they will work on in class today, or from the memory challenges.
+You can go over each question in class or ask the students to work the entire sheet on their own and then check their work.
+Tell your students that every question on the test will come from the study sheet which they will work on in class today, or from their memory challenges.
 However, they should be aware that the questions may be in a different form or in different words than the questions on the study sheet.

 Review the memory challenge.
-Remind your students that you will take grades on all the memory challenges tomorrow.
+Remind your students they will be graded on all the memory challenges tomorrow.

 Test.
-Have your students write or recite the memory challenges for a separate grade.
+Have your students write or recite their memory challenges for a separate grade.